Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Introduction

 \subsection{Approximate Message Passing}

-\emph{Approximate message passing} (AMP) was introduced for linear systems, i.e., $f(x) = x$ in \eqref{eq:phase-retrieval_general}, to solve high-dimensional estimation problems via message passing~\cite{donoho2009message,donoho2010message,meng2015expderiv}.
-AMP performance is accurately predicted by a scalar recursion, called state evolution (SE), which is closely related to EXIT charts.
-The analysis is accurate if the dimensions of $\mathbf{A}$ are large and its entries are chosen randomly from an appropriate distribution.
-A common choice is independent and identically distributed (iid) Gaussian RVs~\cite{bayati2011dynamics}; we refer to such matrices as iid Gaussian.
-SE allows proving Bayesian optimality of AMP for such matrices~\cite{reeves2019replica,barbier2020mutual}.
+Approximate message passing (AMP) was introduced for linear systems, i.e., $f(x) = x$ in \eqref{eq:phase-retrieval_general}, to solve high-dimensional estimation problems via message passing \cite{donoho2009message,donoho2010message,meng2015expderiv}.
+AMP performance can be predicted by a scalar recursion, called state evolution (SE), similar to EXIT charts.
+The prediction is accurate if the dimensions of $\mathbf{A}$ are large and its entries are sampled from an appropriate distribution.
+A common choice is iid Gaussian RVs \cite{bayati2011dynamics}; we refer to such matrices as iid Gaussian.
+SE allows proving Bayesian optimality of AMP with iid Gaussian matrices \cite{reeves2019replica,barbier2020mutual}.
 However, AMP may perform poorly for structured matrices encountered in practice.